COVID-19

 • loss of smell and/or taste.

-The current research suggests that PLHIV are at no greater risk of acquiring COVID-19, but they may be at increased risk of developing severe symptoms.
+Research suggests that people living with HIV are at no greater risk of acquiring COVID-19, but they may be at increased risk of developing severe symptoms.

 Support During COVID